 What is Ethereum?
 It is a platform for smart contracts and Dapps.
 Ethereum is the leading ecosystem for distributed apps, ICOs, tokens, and DeFi applications.
-This an Ethereum beginner’s guide.
-We’ll go through all key features of Ethereum with history and future developments.
+This is an Ethereum beginner’s guide.
+We’ll go through all the key features of Ethereum with history and future developments.

 What is Ethereum?